 In the Village of Outcasts, where the most famous trees reside, you can spawn a vulture by pulling the Thieves' Town gate with every sprite slot filled.
 This one may be slightly easier than tree warp, but all it spawns is a really ugly bird.

 The next easiest DSSO to perform is the digging game.
 Not even a perfect TAS can dig up enough prizes fast enough to fill the sprite list unassisted.
 I've tried.
 Although, with a little help from Qirn, you can bring a cucco down to the digging game and smack it silly until it summons a swarm.
 For this DSSO, the sprite spawned is based on your X-coordinate.
-You'll get sprite $00 (crow) on the west half of the screen and sprite $01 (vulture) on the east half.
+You'll get sprite

 With perfect timing, you can mess with the clone animations in the Agahnim 2 fight and have them fill every slot.
-If the main Agahnim spawns the phantom Ganon then, he'll end up creating a hopping bush stal instead (sprite $D3).
-This is the original DSSO discovered, during the making of the 100% Glitched TAS.
+If the main Agahnim spawns the phantom Ganon then, he'll end up creating a hopping bush stal instead (sprite

 I've not actually seen it done, but it should be possible to bring enough sprites on screen on Death Mountain so that when the old man tagalong turns into a sprite, he DSSOs himself.
 In this case, you just softlock your game.
 The old man sprite is what gives you control of Link by ending the cutscene.
 It's sort of like returning him in the rain state without an overlord, but slightly less funny, because there's no geezer wandering off into infinity.

-Except for the tree warp, everywhere else that a dynamic sprite spawn underflow can occur is pretty difficult to pull off.
+Except for the tree warp, everywhere else that a dynamic sprite spawn overflow can occur is pretty difficult to pull off.
 For the most part, it's a fair assumption that there would be room somewhere.
 After all, if that assumption were bad, it wouldn't have taken 27 years for this glitch to be discovered.
 Actually it was just under 27 years.
 I found this on 12 November 2018, 9 days before LTTP's birthday.
 It also only happened during trial and error optimization of a TAS, and it was difficult to reproduce at first.

 For some stupid reason, the talking tree is composed of 3 permanently active sprites—1 mouth, 2 eyes.
 The eyes are spawned dynamically by the mouth.
 When spawning sprites dynamically, the caller of the routine is left with the responsibility for adding a failsafe when all slots are full.
 Trees don't.